This is the second article in a two-part series on private mobile networks. Part one is about knowing your acronyms.

 Research indicates that spending on private mobile networks built on LTE and 5G technologies will balloon from $4.7 billion by the end of 2020 to nearly $8 billion by 2023.
 That growth will undoubtedly be spurred by a range of both communications and industrial IoT use cases.

 We’re not just talking about traditional high-rise offices and carpeted environments, either.
-Unique and potentially groundbreaking private LTE networks have been rolled out by global players like heavy equipment manufacturer Komatsu and Canadian mining giant Agnico Eagle, to name just two.
+Unique and potentially groundbreaking private LTE networks have been rolled out by such global players as heavy equipment manufacturer Komatsu and Canadian mining giant Agnico Eagle.

-5G’s speed, reliable connectivity and high performance to fulfill industrial machine-critical needs make adopting private networks built on the technology so attractive.
+Industries seeking to fulfill machine-critical needs find adopting a private 5G network attractive for its speed, reliable connectivity and high performance.
 Add to those another key quality: 5G’s ability to support connection density at massive scale.
 That means industrial-scale IoT, spanning applications from robotic manufacturing lines to industrial sensor networks.

-But as exciting as IoT is in driving increased economic value and access to real-time data in many different forms, it unquestionably brings substantial cybersecurity risks—risks that will surely materialize as 5G-based private mobile networks are deployed.
+But as exciting as IoT is in driving increased economic value and access to real-time data, it also brings substantial cybersecurity risks.
+Those will surely materialize as 5G-based private mobile networks are deployed.

 “Cybersecurity becomes more important than ever to de-risk private network investments,” Kandadai said.
 “That puts a lot of pressure on network and security architects both inside enterprises and at operator and system integrators.”